-Charles Dennis Buchinsky (or Bronson) of the US Army Air Force between 1943 and 1945, went on to be one of Hollywood’s pre-eminent tough guys, the face of the Death Wish film franchise.
+Charles Dennis Buchinsky (or Bronson) who served in the US Army Air Force between 1943 and 1945, went on to be one of Hollywood’s pre-eminent tough guys, the face of the Death Wish film franchise.
 However, his time as the silver screen’s top draw was preceded by a very humble childhood.

 Charles Bronson Went to War to Escape the Coal Mine